The Center for Montessori Education

 Tuition, non-credit toward the Montessori credential only: $6,700

-Tuition, toward undergraduate credit + Montessori credential: $13,330
+Tuition, toward undergraduate credit + Montessori credential: $430/credit hour

-On-Campus Housing: $25 per night for the period of the summer academic phase.
+On-Campus Housing: $900 for the summer academic phase.
 (Rates subject to change, please inquire with the Montessori program director for most up to date information.)

 Convenient payment plans will be available.